The Art and Olfaction Awards: History

 In an effort to better cement the award's international commitment, the fourth annual Art and Olfaction Awards took place in May 2017 at Silent Green kulturquartier in Berlin, after which the awards continued to travel to different countries: The fifth awards took place at The Tabernacle, Notting Hill in London (April 21, 2018), and the sixth awards took place at Oude Kerk, Amsterdam in Amsterdam (May 2, 2019).

 In 2020, the awards were held online due to the pandemic.
 Because of the pandemic, also, the awards were not held in 2021.
-They returned for the eight edition in 2022, being hosted in Miami as part of the World Perfumery Congress.
+They returned for the eighth edition in 2022, being hosted in Miami as part of the World Perfumery Congress.

 In 2023 they returned to Los Angeles, at the Cicada Club.
 It was in 2023 also that the Institute for Art and Olfaction launched a week long festival of scent called Scent Week, which was designed to celebrate independent perfumery in the region, in an international context.

 From 2024 onwards, the Institute for Art and Olfaction opted to regularly host the awards in different cities.
 On odd numbered years the awards would be held in Los Angeles, and on even numbered years they would be held in a new city, outside the United States.
 In 2024 the awards were held in Lisbon at Casa do Alentejo, and in 2025, for the twelfth edition, they were held in Los Angeles again—again in the context of the Scent Week festival.
 For several years, the finalists were announced in Italy, at Esxencein Milan.

 The Art and Olfaction Awards were created as mechanism to impartially judge and promote work being done by artisan perfumers, independent perfume houses, and creative practitioners working with scent in the context of arts or experimental practices.
 Limited to artists, artisan perfumers and independent perfume houses (which they define as brands that are independently owned, or owned by another independently owned company), they are closed to larger-scale perfume releases - a space already served by The Fragrance Foundation's Awards.
 Founder Saskia Wilson-Brown explained it in an interview:

 ″The awards are for independent, artisan and experimental practitioners with scent.
 And by independent brands we mean folks that have a company that is not owned by a conglomerate.
 There are different understandings of artisan, and we’ve had many debates about this, but as it stands it refers to companies or brands that are owned or co-owned by the perfumer who makes the formulas, so the creative is at the top."